As seen in:

-Whether feeding the masses quickly in fast food or delivering dining experiences fit for royalty, you know you’ll lead the restaurant to greatness.
+Whether feeding the masses quickly in fast food or delivering dining experiences fit for royalty, you know you’ll lead any restaurant to Michellin-worthy greatness.

-First you’ve got to prove to them you’re the bar or dining GM they’re looking for with the best resume for restaurant managers in town.
+But first, you’ve got to prove to your future employer you’re the bar or dining GM they’re looking for with the best resume for a restaurant manager in town.

 This restaurant manager resume guide will show you: